 Bread pudding is a popular dessert—sweet, custardy, comfort food.
 It turns no longer fresh bread into something sublime.
 Leave out the sugar and you have a savory bread pudding, to be served as a side with dinner.

-In fact, bread pudding was originally a savory dish, served as a side with dinner (for the poor, it might have been the dinner).
+In fact, bread pudding was originally a savory dish, served as a side with dinner.
+For the poor, it might have been the dinner.
+Sugar was frightfully expensive in Europe until the mid-19th century.

 It remains a welcome side dish, but can also replace a frittata, strata, or quiche at brunch.

-> Savory Bread Pudding With Mushrooms & Radicchio is below.
+> Featured recipe: Savory Bread Pudding With Mushrooms & Radicchio.

-> Plus, different ways to serve savory bread puddings.
+> Different ways to serve savory bread puddings.

-Bread pudding originated in the 11th or 12th century as a way to use stale bread.
+Bread pudding as we know it today originated in the 11th or 12th century as a way to use stale bread (the same with French toast).

 Pieces of bread were cut or torn, combined with other ingredients (cheese, onions, mushrooms, other vegetables, bits of meat), topped with custard, and then baked until the top was set but the inside was soft and creamy.